AI, Microsoft 365 Managed IT & Compliance Automation for Mortgage Companies - Encompass, Interfaces & Cybersecurity | MWS Blog

 Step 5: Generate examiner-ready reports on demand.
 State examiners now demand campaign archives, NMLS identifier verification, and fair lending data with short turnaround times.
 Build report templates that pull directly from your interface data.

 Step 6: Test your interface against real examination scenarios.
 Run mock examinations quarterly.
 Have your compliance team play the role of a state examiner and request the data they would ask for.
 Fix gaps before a real examiner finds them.
+This connects closely to DLP and the Role of Technology in Modern Mortgage Compliance.

 Compliance experts at RiskExec Connect 2025 put it plainly: "You can't eliminate the CFPB by waving a wand.
 The statutes and rules still exist."
 Lenders who cut compliance spending during enforcement pauses become primary targets when the pendulum swings back.
+For ABT's fuller take, see TRID Compliance IT Checklist for Mortgage Lenders.

 Build your documentation trail to survive any enforcement environment: